Memorial Day Sale - Up to 50% off outdoor favorites.

 A tripod or hanging system allows you to suspend a pot or kettle over the fire, making it perfect for brewing coffee, boiling water, or slow-cooking stews.
 Make sure the tripod has adjustable chains for varying the height of your pot depending on how intense the heat is.

 A sharp knife and cutting board are essential for prepping your ingredients, whether it’s chopping veggies, slicing meat, or cutting bread.
-Choose a lightweight, compact cutting board and a multipurpose knife to save space in your camping gear and follow the same food safety precautions you would follow at home.
+Always follow the same food safety precautions you would follow inside the house if you’re prepping outdoors.

-A thermometer ensures your meats are cooked to the right temperature for safety and taste when cooking over a campfire.
+A thermometer ensures your meat is cooked to the right temperature for safety and taste when cooking over a campfire.
 Look for one designed for outdoor use that can handle the heat from a campfire.

-Cooking in the wilderness means you'll need to clean up properly after meals.
+Cooking outdoors means you'll need to clean up properly after meals.
 Scrubbers and wipes make it easy to clean cast iron, utensils, and your cooking space.
-Using biodegradable soap and reusable towels can minimize your environmental impact.

-Keep your ingredients fresh while camping with a cooler or food storage container.
+Keep your ingredients fresh with a cooler or food storage container while outside.
 A well-packed cooler with ice packs will keep your perishable items fresh and your food safe to eat.

-Bringing along small containers for your favorite spices, oils, and sauces allows you to add flavor to your campfire meals.
-Opt for compact, spill-proof containers to avoid messes in your camping gear and consider pre-mixing seasonings for an easier cooking experience.
+Bringing along small containers for your favorite spices, oils, and sauces allows you to add flavor to your open fire meals.
+Opt for compact, spill-proof containers to avoid messes and consider pre-mixing seasonings for an easier cooking experience.

-Having these must-have campfire cooking utensils and supplies will make your outdoor cooking more efficient, safer, and enjoyable, allowing you to fully focus on creating delicious meals.
+Having these must-have outdoor cooking utensils and supplies will make your outdoor cooking more efficient, more enjoyable, and safer, allowing you to fully focus on creating delicious meals.

-Whether you're cooking for a crowd or just making a quick snack, these 10 easy campfire recipes will help you make the most of your outdoor cooking setup.
-From skewers and chili to s’mores and everything in between, these dishes will turn your simple campfire into a flavorful feast while still being beginner-friendly.
+Whether you're cooking for a crowd or just making a quick snack, these 10 easy recipes will help you make the most of your outdoor cooking setup.
+From skewers and chili to s’mores and everything in between, these dishes result in a flavorful feast while still being beginner friendly.

 1. Grilled Skewers